Lily3-2/Catering-Service-Menu/README.md

 # Catering-Service-Menu

-Food can be ordered through different items available in the list using C.
+This code provides a simple way to order food through the items available in a list.
+This code fully uses C language.

 #include <stdio.h>